ngs-doo/dal-benchmark/README.md

 ###Libraries

- * Npgsql (2.2.4.3) - used to implement manual SQL approach; talks to Postgres using binary protocol
+ * Npgsql (2.2.4.3) - used to implement manual SQL approach; talks to Postgres using binary protocol (never version exists, but it's mostly slower and require some code changes... will be added later)
- * Revenj (1.2.0) - implemented both as a "standard" relational approach with aggregation in a single object and as a "NoSQL" object oriented approach; Uses customized old Npgsql which talks to Postgres using text protocol
+ * Revenj (1.2.1) - implemented both as a "standard" relational approach with aggregation in a single object and as a "NoSQL" object oriented approach; Uses customized old Npgsql which talks to Postgres using text protocol
  * Entity Framework 6 - most popular .NET ORM.
+ * Hibernate 5 - most popular Java ORM.
- * JDBC PostgreSQL (9.4-1201) - official JDBC driver for PostgreSQL
+ * JDBC PostgreSQL (9.4-1202) - official JDBC driver for PostgreSQL
  * MsSql ADO.NET - not included in results, but you can run the bench to see how it stands
+ * Oracle ODP.NET - not included in results, but you can run the bench to see how it stands

 ###Single table test

 Small table which should reflect simple database interaction.
 Npgsql does not implement "true" batch inserts/updates, but rather reuses the same command.

 ![Single table](results/simple.png)

+Interestingly Postgres can return few columns using binary protocol up to 3x faster than a record using text protocol.

 ###Parent/child test